lanl/PyBNF/docs/config_keys.rst

   When proposing a Monte Carlo step, the step in n-dimensional parameter space has this length.
 Default: 0.2

 ``beta = int`` ; ``beta = b1 b2 b3``
   Sets the initial beta (1/temperature).
 A smaller beta corresponds to a more broad exploration of parameter space.
 If a single value is provided, that beta is used for all replicates.
 If multiple values are provided, an equal number of replicates uses each value.

   For ``mcmc``, should be set to 1 (the default) to get the true probability distribution.

-For ``pt``, should specify multiple values (or instead use the ``beta_range`` key); only the largest beta value in the list will constribute to statistical samples, and for the true probability distribution, this maximum value should be 1.
+  For ``pt``, should specify multiple values: the number of values should equal ``population_size``/``reps_per_beta``.
+Or you may instead use the ``beta_range`` key.
+Only the largest beta value in the list will constribute to statistical samples, and to get the true probability distribution, this maximum value should be 1.

   For ``sa``, should typically be set to a single, small value which will increase over the course of the fitting run.

-For all Bayesian algorithms except `sa`
+For all Bayesian algorithms except ``sa``
-"""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""

 ``sample_every = int``
   Every x iterations, save the current PSet into the sampled population.
 Default: 100